builtbybel/bloatbox/README.md

 ## About

 This was intended as a small extension for [Spydish](https://github.com/builtbybel/spydish) to uninstall specific apps.
-Since I didn't want to bloat Spydish unnecessarily (those who know me know that I am a friend of small apps and lean code), I thought I'd contribute a little to this nice project from [ConditionalException](https://github.com/ConditionalException/Windows10Privacy)
+Since I didn't want to bloat Spydish unnecessarily (those who know me know that I am a friend of small apps and lean code), I thought I'd contribute to this nice project from [ConditionalException](https://github.com/ConditionalException/Windows10Privacy)

 ## Download